 Compare the outputs from the following:

 '''

-print(wtvol.lm)

-Equivalent to typing wtvol.lm at the command line
+print(wtvol.lm) # Equivalent to typing wtvol.lm at the command line

 summary(wtvol.lm)

-The following gives diagnostic plots

-par(mfrow=c(2,2)) # Subsequent plots appear in a 2 x 2 layout

-plot(wtvol.lm)

-par(mfrow=c(1,1)) # Reset to 1 plot per page, for any later plots

 '''

 Note also the generic extractor functions residuals(), coefficients(), and fitted.values().
 These can be abbreviated to resid(), coef(), and fitted().